gaillysu/drone-api/README.md

 * Added a more detailed GET. method for steps and sleep.
 * Also fixed a few bugs

+### Version 0.9
+* Weight and Length datatype has been changed to Float/Double.
+Still specified by CM and KG
+* Added Check e-mail for user

 ## TO-DO
 * Delete all data whenever a user gets deleted for user id.
 * Increase modularity with something like Strategy, Chain of responsibility or whatever.